History of Slovenia: Slavic settlement

-The Slavic ancestors of present-day Slovenes settled in the East Alpine area at the end of the 6th century.
-Coming from two directions, North (via today's East Austria and Czech Republic), settling in the area of today's Carinthia and west Styria, and South (via today's Slavonia), settling in the area of today's central Slovenia.
+The Slavic tribes migrated to the Alpine area after the westward departure of the Lombards (the last Germanic tribe) in 568, and, under intense pressure from Avars, established a Slavic settlement in the Eastern Alps.
+They came from two directions, North (via today's East Austria and Czech Republic), settling around today's Carinthia and west Styria, and South (via today's Slavonia), settling around what became central Slovenia and became known as the Alpine Slavs.

 King Samo

-This Slavic tribe, also known as the Alpine Slavs, was submitted to Avar rule before joining the Slavic King Samo's tribal union in 623 AD.
-After Samo's death, the Slavs of Carniola (in present-day Slovenia) again fell to Avar rule, while the Slavs north of the Karavanke range (in present-day Austrian regions of Carinthia, Styria and East Tyrol) established the independent principality of Carantania.
+From 623 to 624 or possibly 626 onwards, King Samo united the Alpine and Western Slavs against both the Avars and Germanic peoples and established what is referred to as Samo's Kingdom.
+Following Samo's death around 658, they formed independent geopolitical entities: duchy of Carantania, and Carniola, later duchy Carniola.
+While the Avars temporarily reclaimed surrounding territories, Frankish King Charlemagne decisively defeated them in 803, bringing the entire region under Western European influence.

 Middle Ages

 Carantania to Carinthia

 The installation of the Dukes in Carinthia, carried out in an ancient ritual in Slovene until 1414.

-In 745, Carantania and the rest of Slavic-populated territories of present-day Slovenia, being pressured by newly consolidated Avar power, submitted to Bavarian overrule and were, together with the Duchy of Bavaria, incorporated into the Carolingian Empire, while Carantanians and other Slavs living in present Slovenia converted to Christianity.
+In 745, Carantania and the rest of Slavic-populated territories, being pressured by newly consolidated Avar power, submitted to Bavarian overrule and were, together with the Duchy of Bavaria, incorporated into the Carolingian Empire.
+The Carantanians, particularly the Carinthian Slovenes, were the first Slavic people to accept Christianity.
+They were mostly Christianized by Irish missionaries, among them Modestus, known as the "Apostle of Carantanians".
 The eastern part of Carantania was ruled again by Avars between 745 and 795.

-Carantania retained its internal independence until 818 when the local princes, following the anti-Frankish rebellion of Ljudevit Posavski, were deposed and gradually replaced by a Germanic (primarily Bavarian) ascendancy.
-Under Emperor Arnulf of Carinthia, Carantania, now ruled by a mixed Bavarian-Slav nobility, briefly emerged as a regional power, but was destroyed by the Hungarian invasions in the late 9th century.
+Carniola, too, came under the Franks, and was Christianized from Aquileia.
+Following the anti-Frankish rebellion of Liudewit in 818, the Franks removed the Carantanian princes, replacing them with their own border dukes.
+Consequently, the Frankish feudal system reached the Slovene territory.
+Under Emperor Arnulf of Carinthia, Carantania, briefly emerged as a regional power, but was destroyed by the Hungarian invasions in the late 9th century.

-Carantania-Carinthia was established again as an autonomous administrative unit in 976, when Emperor Otto I, "the Great", after deposing the Duke of Bavaria, Henry II, "the Quarreller", split the lands held by him and made Carinthia the sixth duchy of the Holy Roman Empire, but old Carantania never developed into a unified realm.
+Carantania-Carinthia rose again as an autonomous administrative unit in 976, when Emperor Otto I, "the Great", after deposing the Duke of Bavaria, Henry II, "the Quarreller", split the lands held by him and made Carinthia the sixth duchy of the Holy Roman Empire in 976, but old Carantania never developed into a unified realm.

-In the late 10th and beginning of the 11th century, primarily because of the Hungarian threat, the south-eastern border region of the German Empire was organized into so called "marks", that became the core of the development of the historical Slovenian lands, the Carniola, the Styria and the western Goriška/Gorizia.
-The consolidation and formation of the historical Slovenian lands took place in a long period between 11th and 14th century being led by a number of important feudal families such as the Dukes of Spanheim, the Counts of Gorizia, the Counts of Celje and finally the House of Habsburg.
+In the late 10th and beginning of the 11th century, primarily because of the Hungarian threat, the southeastern border region of the German Empire was organized into so-called "marks" that organized the development of the Carniola, the Styria and the western Goriška/Gorizia.
+This consolidation and formation continued into the 14th century, led by feudal families such as the Dukes of Spanheim, the Counts of Gorizia, the Counts of Celje and finally the House of Habsburg.